edgedb/easy-edgedb/README.md

 ## Reviewing the schema

 Now that you've made it through 20 chapters, you should have a good understanding of the schema that we put together and how to work with it.
-Let's take a look at it one more time from top to bottom.
+Let's take a look at it one more time from top to bottom to be sure that we fully understand it.

 The first part to a schema is always the command to start the migration:

 - `START MIGRATION TO {};`: This is how a schema migration starts.
 Everything goes inside `{}` curly brackets and ends with a `;` semicolon.
-- `module default {}`: We only used one module (namespace) for our schema, but you can make for if you like.
-You can see the module when you use `DESCRIBE TYPE AS SDL` (or `AS TEXT`):
+- `module default {}`: We only used one module (namespace) for our schema, but you can make more if you like.
+You can see the module when you use `DESCRIBE TYPE AS SDL` (or `AS TEXT`).

-Let's look at `Person`, which starts like this and shows us the module it's located in:
+Here's an example with `Person`, which starts like this and shows us the module it's located in:

 `abstract type default::Person`

 For a real game our schema would probably be a lot larger with various modules.
 We might see types in different modules like `abstract type characters::Person` and `abstract type places::Place`, or even modules inside modules like `type characters::PC::Fighter` and `type characters::NPC::Barkeeper`.

 Our first type is called `HasNameAndCoffins`, which is abstract because we don't want any actual objects of this type.
-Instead, we hand it off to types like `Place` because every place in our game
+Instead, it is extended by types like `Place` because every place in our game

 - 1) has a name, and
-- 2) has a number of coffins (important because places without coffins are safer from vampires).
+- 2) has a number of coffins (which is important because places without coffins are safer from vampires).

 ```
 abstract type HasNameAndCoffins {